-For many years a traditional bastion of conservatism, like its Southern neighbors, North Carolina has changed considerably in recent years in terms of its attitudes toward and popularity among gays and lesbians.
-As younger, more tolerant, and more politically progressive residents continue to move here, a number of communities have developed increasingly visible GLBT communities.
+For many years a traditional bastion of conservatism, like its southern neighbors, North Carolina has changed considerably in recent years in terms of its attitudes toward and popularity among the LGBTQ+ community.
+As younger, more tolerant, and more politically progressive residents continue to move here, the LGBTQ+ community has become more visible.

-One word about gay nightlife in North Carolina: bear in mind that throughout the state many nightclubs and bars are licensed as "private clubs," meaning that visitors must buy a temporary membership, which typically costs around $10.Continue to 2 of 14 below.
+One word about general nightlife, in both gay and non-gay establishments, in North Carolina: bear in mind that throughout the state many nightclubs and bars are licensed as "private clubs," meaning that visitors must buy a temporary membership, which is typically low cost.

 A great way to spend an afternoon in Charlotte is to tour some of the city’s historic neighborhoods.
-Head northeast of downtown to reach the small but thriving North Davidson (NoDa) Arts District, where old brick storefronts and buildings of defunct industrial concerns now house art galleries and coffeehouses—be sure to check out cool shops like The Boulevard and Beet Gallery.
-Due east the hip Plaza Midwood district, a cluster of tattoo parlors and artsy cafes recalls Atlanta’s funky Little Five Points neighborhood.
-The nearby Plaza Midwood neighborhood has a discernible gay vibe and plenty of fun cafes, lounges, and restaurants, plus the White Rabbit, the long-running gay bookstore and pride shop.
+Head northeast of downtown to reach the small but thriving North Davidson (NoDa) Arts District, where old brick storefronts and buildings of defunct industrial concerns now house art galleries and coffeehouses—be sure to check out cool shops like The Boulevard.
+The nearby Plaza Midwood neighborhood has a discernible gay vibe and plenty of fun cafes, lounges, and restaurants, plus the White Rabbit, the long-running gay bookstore, and pride shop.

 Many of the most gay-popular restaurants in North Carolina's largest city are in the hip Plaza Midwood neighborhood and the neighboring North Davidson Arts District, aka NoDa.